 And the following configuration parameters,

-To test that everything works correctly, we will try the well-known Blink, the equivalent of “Hello World” on development boards, which simply makes the LED integrated into the board blink.
+To test that everything works correctly we are going to try with the well-known Blink, the equivalent of “Hello world” on development boards, which simply blinks the LED integrated on the board.

 Therefore, we paste the following text into the Arduino IDE.